mmoench16/Project-Euler/README.md

 # Project-Euler
-Solutions to Project Euler Problems
+Solutions to Project Euler Problems in Java.